 What immediately struck us was that the hens can move safely and easily through the system.
 In a row system the animals move vertically from level to level, but in RED-L they jump straight ahead from layer to layer without too much effort as they do in nature.
 "Chickens at the end of the round in particular benefit from this.
 Recently the last hens left at 97 weeks of age and for these less vital animals it is nice to be able to jump from layer to layer easily".

-Eric also mentions as an advantage that RED-L is a portal system with few poles.
+Eric also mentions as an advantage that RED-L is a portal system with few piles.
 "Few piles require a large span and that is only possible if you use a heavy frame.
 We therefore see a heavy construction that lasts a long time.
-But few poles means above all great ground clearance: the chicken can walk reasonably freely on the ground from one side of the barn to the other, while it is easy for us to clean it".
+But few piles means above all a lot of space on the floor and free movement for the birds: the laying hens can walk reasonably freely on the ground from one side of the barn to the other, while it is easy for us to clean it".
 Eric has good access to everything and he also likes the overview RED-L gives him: "The structure of the system makes it easy to control the flock.
 First I look upstairs and then I look at everything from the ground; after that I have seen it all clearly".

-Eric is satisfied with Vencomatic Group's RED-L-volière system.
-However, it was not entirely certain that RED-L would once again become the system for the large new barn that replaces the two older barns.
+Eric is satisfied with the RED-L. However, it was not entirely certain that RED-L would once again become the system for the large new barn that replaces the two older barns.
 "During the construction of our new barn, I once again started to orient myself towards the aviary systems on the market.
 There are good other systems available from Dutch suppliers.
 But in the end I opted for RED-L again; the good experiences with the system in my barns were the deciding factor.
-Moreover, the latest generation of RED-L can also be equipped with Q-Perch, the mushroom-shaped perch with a wire at the bottom on two sides that paralyses blood lice.
+Moreover, the latest generation of RED-L can also be equipped with Q-Perch, the mushroom-shaped perch with a wire at the bottom on two sides that paralyses red mites.